shash-nerurkar/Overhead/README.md

   <h1> Gallery </h1>
-  <h3> This is a gallery for Overhead: The Game (a small game made in Overhead: The Engine) </h3>
+  <h3> This is a gallery for Overhead: The Game </h3>

   <h6>
       Overhead: The game is a short maze.
 The player has to navigate through it.
-The sole purpose of this game is to test the functionalities of the Engine.
+The game is designed completely in Overhead: The Engine.
+Its sole purpose is to test the               functionalities of the Engine.
   </h6>

   <br />